Nick-AI/RIS/SQL-Intro.md

 stmt.executeUpdate(sql)

--execute Query (When you want to create a query on a table
+- execute Query (When you want to create a query on a table

 stmt.executeQuery("Select * from patientTable where lName='Smith');